From Pathologist to Patient—and Back

 Part of that comes in the form of philanthropy.
 Lutz has earmarked a bequest of $100,000 each to four organizations he’s passionate about: his church, the Environmental Defense Fund, Doctors Without Borders and the Markey Cancer Foundation, whose mission of reducing cancer mortality in Kentucky now hits very close to home.

-“Markey does great work,” said Lutz.
+“Markey Cancer Center does great work,” said Lutz.
 “I believe in their mission, and I’m part of the mission myself, in both my research and my clinical work.
 But I’m also benefiting from the care they provide.”